ml5js/ml5-next-gen/CONTRIBUTING.md

 nvm use 20
 ```

-This build uses node version 18.15.0.
 We use [Yarn](https://yarnpkg.com/) instead of npm to help us better manage dependencies from TensorFlow.js.
 Yarn is a newer package manager that is very similar to NPM.
 [Here is a cheat sheet](https://www.digitalocean.com/community/tutorials/nodejs-npm-yarn-cheatsheet) for npm vs Yarn commands.

-[Install nvm](https://github.com/nvm-sh/nvm#installing-and-updating) and run the following commands：
+Install yarn with the following command:

 ```
-nvm install 18.15
-nvm use 18
 npm install -g yarn
 ```

-To start the development server, run the following commands:
+Then, run the following command to install the dependencies and start the development server:

 ```
 yarn